USS Piedmont: Korean War

-When the Korean War's campaign began on 27 June 1950, Piedmont was on station in Japan carrying out her normal schedule providing tender services to ships of the U.S. 7th Fleet where she remained until relieved in November.
-During the Korean campaign Piedmont completed four tours in the Western Pacific: 4 September 1950 to 27 October 1950; 1 August 1951 to 12 February 1952; 9 September 1952 to 9 March 1953 and 11 April 1954 to 27 July 1954; when she acted as flagship for Commander United Nations Blockading and Escort Force and provided tender services to ships of Canada, Colombia, New Zealand, South Korea and Thailand as well as those of the U.S. Navy.
+When the Korean War's campaign began on 27 June 1950, Piedmont was on station in Japan carrying out its normal schedule providing tender services to ships of the U.S. 7th Fleet where it remained until relieved in November.
+During the Korean campaign Piedmont completed four tours in the Western Pacific: 4 September 1950 to 27 October 1950; 1 August 1951 to 12 February 1952; 9 September 1952 to 9 March 1953 and 11 April 1954 to 27 July 1954; when it acted as flagship for Commander United Nations Blockading and Escort Force and provided tender services to ships of Canada, Colombia, New Zealand, South Korea and Thailand as well as those of the U.S. Navy.

-In February 1956 she returned from a six-month tour of duty in the Far East which included visits to the Philippines, Hong Kong, Formosa, and Japan.
+In February 1956 it returned from a six-month tour of duty in the Far East which included visits to the Philippines, Hong Kong, Formosa, and Japan.
 In January 1957 Piedmont again departed CONUS for his annual tour of duty in WestPac, visiting U.S. Naval Base Subic Bay, Hong Kong, Singapore, Sasebo, Kobe, and Yokosuka before returning again to San Diego, California, in August 1957.

 On 23 June 1958 Piedmont departed San Diego and steamed for Yokosuka via Pearl Harbor, arriving there 12 July.
 When the Lebanon crisis in the Middle East erupted, Piedmont steamed 15 July for Subic Bay to stand ready and alerted to participate, if needed, in the Middle East action.

 Quemoy and the Matsu Conflict

 On 28 August 1958 Piedmont steamed to Kaohsiung, Taiwan, to tend 7th Fleet units engaged in convoy and patrol duty in the Taiwan Straits to prevent Communist capture of the off-shore island of Quemoy.
 After returning to Yokosuka via Hong Kong, Piedmont steamed for San Diego on 12 January 1959.

 Between 1960 and 1962 Piedmont made two more cruises to WestPac.
-She received a Fleet Rehabilitation and Modernization overhaul at Long Beach, California, completed 31 January 1963.
+It received a Fleet Rehabilitation and Modernization overhaul at Long Beach, California, completed 31 January 1963.

-She again deployed to WestPac from February to September 1963 and from June to December 1964.
+It again deployed to WestPac from February to September 1963 and from June to December 1964.

 On the morning of 1 November 1961, while on a five-day port call to Hong Kong, Piedmont collided with the ferry boat Lo Kee near North Point Ferry Pier in Victoria Harbour.
 The ferry, carrying 19 passengers and a crew of two to Ngau Tau Kok, capsized and sank.
 Piedmont and other nearby vessels quickly mounted a rescue operation, but two women passengers drowned and three others were seriously injured.
 Piedmont did not sustain damage.